king-perseus/cj-tools/README.md

 2. (default) The IP address of the first network adapter registered to the container.

 ***hostname***
 The host name is required and normally automatically determined.
 Normally the docker-compose service name or the container name.
-Defaults in this order...
-3. Container label com.cj-tools.hosts.host_name if specified.
+1. Container label com.cj-tools.hosts.host_name if specified.
-4. (default) Container label com.docker.compose.service which specifies the name of the docker-compose service the container was defined as.  e.g. "webserver"
+2. (default) Container label com.docker.compose.service which specifies the name of the docker-compose service the container was defined as.  e.g. "webserver"
-5. (default) What the container thinks its hostname is as long as it is not exactly 12 characters long.
+3. (default) What the container thinks its hostname is as long as it is not exactly 12 characters long.
 If docker creates a cryptic host name it will look something like "8adc0dba4d95".
-6. Name of the docker container.
+4. Name of the docker container.
 Will not make sense if you didn't specify a name at create time.  e.g. "spanky_colden"

 ***Subdomain+Basedomain***
 Setting com.cj-tools.hosts.use_container_domain overrides the combination of sub and base domain.